-Peru is the fourth largest country in Latin America by area, with a population of about 33 million people and is the fifth most populated country in Latin America.

-Peru is bordered by Ecuador, Colombia, Brazil, Bolivia, Chile, and the Pacific Ocean.
-Peru is divided into 25 regions, also referred to as "departments", subdivided into "provinces", which are in turn made up of "districts".
+Peru is the fourth largest country in Latin America by area, with a population of approximately 33 million people.
+Peru is bordered by Ecuador, Colombia, Brazil, Bolivia, Chile, and the Pacific Ocean and is divided into 25 regions, also referred to as "departments", subdivided into "provinces", which are in turn made up of "districts".